About Our Wastewater System

 Charges provided by the City for sewer-related services of any kind that remain unpaid on December 31 are deemed to be property taxes in arrears.
 These charges are in respect of the property to which the service was provided and are recoverable under the provisions of the Local Government Act.
 They may include tax sale of the related property.

 The Metro Vancouver charge makes up about 65% of the City's sewage budget (including reserve contributions).
 Because other sewage costs are relatively stable from year to year, the City's sewer rates are driven to a large extent by the sewer fees charged by Metro Vancouver.
-For more information, review our Sanitary Sewer and Storm Drain Bylaw No. 2601, 2013.
+For more information, review our Sanitary Sewer and Drainage Bylaw No. 2890, 2021.

 Sewer Main Flushing